ANGEL EYES ON ONE ACOUSTIC GUITAR

 Angel Eyes in the guitar course

-This is a jazz standard and the whole point of a jazz standard is that you can play the melody as well as improvise over it.
+This is a jazz standard and the whole point of a jazz standard is that you can play the chords, the melody as well as improvise over it.

 When you take the master guitar course we do just that by: